wjakob/nanobind/docs/porting.rst

   would require TLS lookups for nanobind data structures, which is undesirable.
 - ○ **Function binding annotations**: the ``kw_only`` / ``pos_only`` argument
   annotations were removed.
-- ○ **Metaclasses**: ceating types with custom metaclasses is unsupported.
+- ○ **Metaclasses**: creating types with custom metaclasses is unsupported.
 - ○ **Module-local bindings**: support was removed (both for types and exceptions).
 - ○ **Custom allocation**: C++ classes with an overloaded or deleted ``operator new`` / ``operator delete`` are not supported.